artecs-group/RVfpga-sim-addons/Computer_Fundamentals/RiscvArchitectureAssembly/README.md

 *NOTE: The script for the RISC-V Eclipse-based simulator is available here: [Lab 4 Spanish](https://drive.google.com/file/d/1HYT762RhUX790BzBcWIhEE_K_vc6RVvk/view?usp=drive_link) and [Lab 4 English](https://drive.google.com/file/d/1njXjxYBLNCVi3pccEehvOG6DSoEcrCL9/view?usp=drive_link).*

-Test in Ripes the following C program, that determines which of two vectors is farther from the origin.
+Analyze in Ripes the following C program, that determines which of two vectors is farther from the origin.
+After the program we propose some specific tasks.

 ```c
 # define N 5